UAE weapons show draws major deals, traders amid pandemic

 Israeli COVID restrictions also prevented it from joining the expo, which would have been a first after it normalized relations with the UAE last year.
 A technician at the Israeli Aerospace Industry booth spent a good portion of the afternoon turning away disappointed potential customers.

-But scores of other countries had no qualms showing up during the pandemic, underscoring how many have boosted their exports in the region.
-The flow of arms in the Middle East has increased by 61% over the past five years, according to a recent report from the Stockholm International Peace Research Institute.
+But scores of other countries had no qualms showing up during the pandemic, underscoring how many have boosted their arms exports in the region.
+The flow of weapons in the Middle East has increased by 61% over the past five years, according to a recent report from the Stockholm International Peace Research Institute, amid grinding proxy wars in Libya, Syria and Yemen.

 China, which boasts the world’s second-largest arms-manufacturing industry, enticed passers-by with a real-sized ballistic missile called “Fire Dragon.”
 At state-owned Norinco, business manager Luo Haopeng remarked that China had increased its floor space this year.
 Beyond his company “serving” Emirati ground forces, he declined to elaborate on its ambitions in the Middle East, where China has already has sold armed drones to Iraq, the UAE and Saudi Arabia.